isomerpages/moe-zhonghuasec/_departments/Mathematics.md

 segment of students to improve on their mathematics.</p>
 <p>In promoting the Joy for Learning in Mathematics, the department carried
 out a Maths Week with fun-filled activities for all students during their free time.
-Students were invited to take part in the Rubrics Cube Challenge, crack a code in the Encryption Challenge, take on a Maths problem, amongst the many other thrilling activities on offer throughout the week.</p>
+Students were invited to take part in the Rubik's Cube Challenge, crack a code in the Encryption Challenge, take on a Math problem, amongst the many other thrilling activities on offer throughout the week.</p>
 <p>In addition, the department provides ample opportunities for students
 who show interest and ability in Mathematics to participate in different competitions.
-These include The Singapore Mathematics Olympiads (SMO), Singapore NIE Mathematics Challenge (NIEMC) and the Singapore and Asian Mathematics Olympiad (SASMO).</p>
+These include The Singapore Mathematical Olympiads (SMO), Singapore NIE Mathematics Challenge (NIEMC) and the Singapore and Asian Mathematics Olympiad (SASMO).</p>
 <p></p>